 The strongest collections include the Highlands Biological Station Herbarium (HBSH) and the living collections of the Highlands Botanical Gardens.
 Additional regional biological and mineralogical collections are also maintained for research reference and teaching purposes.

 For inquiries about accessing any of these collections, please email our Associate Director at email@example.com.

 The HBS Herbarium (HBSH) consists of a small (~3,000 accessions) regional collection, mainly focusing on the flora of the southern Appalachians.
 The collection includes late 19th and early 20th-century specimens of significance, including accessions from the early Great Smoky Mountains National Park and the Wheeler Collection from the now-defunct Biltmore Estate Herbarium.
 We’re members of the South-East Regional Network of Expertise and Collections (SERNEC) consortium, which contains searchable digitized images of all of our herbarium specimens.
 Click here to search the HBSH in SERNEC.

-HBS Botanical Garden
+Highlands Botanical Garden

 HBS maintains several additional teaching / reference biological collections.
 Current strengths lie in regional moths, lichens, aquatic insects, terrestrial mollusks, songbird and small mammal skins, and fish of the southern Appalachians.
-HBS also maintains an extensive regional mineralogical collection.
+HBS also maintains an extensive regional mineralogical and map collection.
 These collections are in the process of being databased and will be detailed on this site.